 The majority of the volunteers who have specified a committee are interested in helping with the annual conference.
 There is still a need for volunteers on other committees, however, especially membership and marketing.
 Even on the conference committee, help is needed in areas besides registration, particularly promotion.
 The conference committee will decide at its next meeting how the volunteers will be assigned.
 Linda recommended Heather Klepitsch from OSF Saint Anthony College of Nursing, Joanna Peterson of Rush University, and Lisa Jacob of Lutheran Advocate General, for various HSLI committees.
 Stacey suggested that the Board devise a procedure for recruiting and contacting volunteers, as having a formal process would take some of the pressure off of Roy.
 Also, the process should be done monthly or quarterly, instead of just once a year.
 (When each “quarter” begins and ends still needs to be determined.)
 Sending out appeals for volunteers to large health organizations or hospitals is a possible solution.
 Miranda recommended Ryan Lane, from the library of the Veterans Administration Hospital in Danville, as a potential member of HSLI.

-Old Business: Jira Scholarship endowment--Since the last meeting, Stacey has continued to investigate the investment options for the Helen Knowll Jira Scholarship.
+Old Business: Jira Scholarship endowment--Since the last meeting, Stacey has continued to investigate the investment options for the Helen Knoll Jira Scholarship.
 Right now, the total in the fund is $24,170, and the annual return is projected as 0.5 percent.
 The recent uptake from the fund has been good, and if the fund were invested today, the total in it could double within 10 years.
 Stacey added that, although it is not unusual for an organization to manage its own funds, having an outside group handle them might be a good idea.
-Vanguard Investments was suggested as a good option.
+Pricing was requested from one firm.
+After discussion, self-management through Vanguard Investments was suggested as a good option.

 As an action item, Stacey suggested determining how to allocate the fund.
 The fund should be diversified based on both short-term and long-term needs.
-The most significant qustion is how much should go to Vanguard 500 and how much to Fidelity Investments.
+The most significant question is how much should go to Vanguard 500 and how much to bond funds.

 Linda approved the motion, and Michael seconded it.
 The motion passed unanimously.
 It was suggested that $20,000 go into one fund and that the remaining $4,170 go into bonds.
 The investment would be made in $100 increments.